-Irma Morin has served the Community Council of Idaho, Inc. for over 20 years and has been the executive director for the last eight years.
+Irma Morin has served the Community Council of Idaho, Inc. for over 25 years and has been the executive director for the last eleven years.
 Previously, she served as finance director for 10 years and as an accountant for four years.

 She has a Bachelor of Science in accounting from Boise State University in Idaho.
 Irma has been married to her high school sweetheart, Anthony Morin, for 21 years and is the proud mother of three kids (Amadeo, Victoria, and Frank).
 Irma was born in Caldwell, a daughter of former migrant farm workers and as a child participated in migrant head start with CC Idaho.